Cobra 29 LX 40-Channel CB Radio

 Clock / Alarm – The 29LX does feature a built-in clock and alarm.
 It is important to note that you need to connect it to a constant 12V supply in order for it to maintain the time.
 I’ve seen some people complaining that their radio resets every time they get back into their vehicle.
 This will be the reason why as there is no internal battery.

 I really do like the fact you can change the color of the LCD display.
 You can switch between amber, red, green and blue.
 For some reason I have never liked red displays.
 I’m not sure why, it’s just a personal thing.
 I love the blue of the Cobra and find it very easy to see everything.
 You’re bound to have your favorite.
+I do like that it also includes frequency display mostly because I am also a Radio Ham and prefer to think in terms of frequencies.

 The display is also dimmable and you can set, via the menu, the day and night brightness as two separate presets.
 So, if you like to cut right back on the brightness at night time you can set it appropriately and when you hit the dim button it goes to the level you have set.